 About Tom Krattenmaker

-Tom Krattenmaker is a writer specializing in religion in public life and author of Onward Christian Athletes, on Christianity in professional sports.
+Tom Krattenmaker is a writer specializing in religion in public life and author of the new book Confessions of a Secular Jesus Follower (Convergent, 2016).
+His first book, Onward Christian Athletes (Rowman & Littlefield, 2009), examined Christianity in professional sports.
 The book was a winner in ForeWord Review’s 2009 book awards and a finalist in the Oregon Book Awards.
-Krattenmaker’s second book, The Evangelicals You Don’t Know, released in April 2013, was a winner in the best books competition of the Religion Newswriters Association in 2014.
+Krattenmaker’s second book, The Evangelicals You Don’t Know (Rowman & Littlefield, 2013), on the “new evangelicals” in post-Christian America, was a winner in the best books competition of the Religion Newswriters Association in 2014.